devmuriloguerreiro/knowledge-base/README.md

 This repository contains the recommendation knowledge base used by **RecArbo**, a contextual recommendation system designed to support urban arboviruses prevention (Dengue, Zika, Chikungunya) through semantic retrieval.

-The knowledge base was developed as part of the PhD research.
+The knowledge base was developed as part of the PhD research of Murilo Guerreiro Arouca.

 ---